espressif/arduino-esp32/docs/source/tutorials/partition_table.rst

 Partition table is used to define the flash memory organization and the different kind of data will be stored on each partition.

-You can use one of the predefined partition table schemes available or create your own.
+You can use one of the available partition table scheme or create your own.
+You can see all the different schemes on the `tools/partitions <https://github.com/espressif/arduino-esp32/tree/master/tools/partitions>`_ folder or by the Arduino IDE tools menu `Tools -> Partition Scheme`.

-The partition table is created using a CSV file format with the following format:
+The partition table is created by a .CSV (Comma-separeted Values) file with the following structure:

 .. code-block::